 WHAT IS FILM STUDIES?

-Film Studies is the study of film as an art form, learning to appreciate this medium not only through its technical production, but also by understanding how to interpret the wider meanings and messages that they hold.
+Film studies is the study of film as an art form, learning to appreciate the medium not only through its technical production, but also by understanding the wider meanings and messages.

 WHY STUDY THIS COURSE?

 Film studies is an exciting subject that will allow you to study a range of films and gain an insight into the wider industry.
 You will study the language of film, performance, cinematography, editing and sound, and see how they construct meaning and provoke audience response.
 You will engage in debates around technology and the issues facing independent cinema, seeing a range of perspectives.
 Working with industry leading equipment and editing packages will provide practical experience, allowing you to create a professional portfolio of work to carry forward to university or employment.

 Film studies offers a lively and challenging insight into the film industry.
 You will be expected to participate in debates and be open to exploring both independent and international cinema.
 You are expected to analyse key texts and then write about them in your exam.
 You will also be required to demonstrate creativity with your practical productions.

 This subject is assessed through a combination of coursework (30%) and two external examinations (35% each)

 If you have a willingness to learn, an interest in the development and production of films and are passionate about developing your knowledge of the film industry, this subject is for you.

 WHAT CAN I DO WITH AN A LEVEL IN FILM STUDIES?